realvolney/Jumanji_Jamz/resources/design-document.md

 ## 3. Use Cases

-U1. _As a user I want to be able to search for music charts_ U2. _As a user I would Like to be able to change the key of the song_ U3. _As a user I would like to make a setList_
-U4. _As a user I would like to edit the charts_
+U1. _As a user I would Like to create a music chart_ U2. _As a user I would Like to be able to change the key of the chart_ U3. _As a user I'd like to see charts sorted by genre_ U4. _As a user I'd like to see charts sorted by genre_ U5. _As a user I would like to edit the charts_
-U5. _As a User Log in to save setLists_
-U6. _As a user I would like to be able to browse available music charts_ U7. _As a user I would like to add a chart_
+U6. _As a user I would like to be able to browse available music charts_ U7. _As a user I want to be able to search for music charts_ U8. _As a user I would like to make a setList_
+U9. _As a User Log in to save setLists_
-U8. _As a user I'd like to see charts sorted by genre_ U9. _As a user I'd like to organize how to display the charts_ U10. _As a user I would like tgo modify setList_
+U10. _As a user I would like to add a chart to setList_ U11. _As a user I would like to modify setList_

 Stretch goal:
 - Link songs to playable versions on youtube/ spotify etc.